-The innovator's manifesto: A problem of prediction has been added to your bookmarks.
+The innovator's manifesto: A problem of prediction has been saved

 Disruption, as originally described by Clayton Christensen, is a theory of innovation—of how particular types of new products and services achieve success or dominance in markets, often at the expense of incumbent providers.
 But is disruption just another theory, or does it promise predictability?